nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Add a person**
+**Use case: Add a contact**

 **MSS**

-1. User chooses to add a person
+1. User chooses to add a contact
-2. User provides the person's details
+2. User provides the contact's details
-3. CONNECTIONS create an entry for that person's details
+3. CONNECTIONS create an entry for that contact's details

     Use case ends.